-Theatre Arts II (TH2)

-Course #: 02331 Credits: 1

-PEIMS #: 03250200 Grades: 10-12

-Theatre Arts III (TH3)

-Course #: 02431 Credits: 1

-PEIMS #: 03250300 Grades: 11-12

-Theatre Arts IV (TH4)

-Course #: 02433 Credits: 1

-PEIMS #: 03250400 Grade: 12

-These courses build on the backgroun continuing the study of the cultural co ontributions of the theatre,

-These courses build on the background established in Theatre I, continuing the study of the cultural contributions of the theatre, its plays, and its performance and production styles and techniques.
+Theatre Arts II (TH2) Course #: 02331 Credits: 1 PEIMS #: 03250200 Grades: 10-12 Theatre Arts III (TH3) Course #: 02431 Credits: 1 PEIMS #: 03250300 Grades: 11-12 Theatre Arts IV (TH4) Credits: 1 Course #: 02433 PEIMS #: 03250400 Grade: 12 These courses build on the background established in Theatre I, continuing the study of the cultural contributions of the theatre, its plays, and its performance and production styles and its plays, and its performance and production styles and techniques.
 Basic principles of production are studied and applied through performances in various theatrical modes.
 Each level of theatre will require a greater degree of understanding and competency in technique and performance.
 This course cannot be entered at mid-term.